Maine Restaurant Is Using Marijuana To Sedate Lobsters Before Boiling

-As its name suggests, Charlotte’s Legendary Lobster Pound in Seawall, Maine, is famous for its take on the popular crustacean.
+As its name suggests, Charlotte’s Legendary Lobster Pound, in Seawall, Maine, is famous for its take on the popular crustacean.
 But in an effort to make the practice more humane, the restaurant is experimenting with using marijuana to sedate some of its lobsters before dropping them into the pot.

 The first lobster to undergo the experiment is called Roscoe, owner Charlotte Gill told the Mount Desert Islander.
 Roscoe was placed in a covered bowl for a few minutes as marijuana smoke was blown into the about two inches of water inside, the community newspaper reported.